This is the protocol for a systematic review: The evidence for the sustainable scale-up of low-cost private schools in South West Asia

-Besides this primary objective it also has two secondary objectives,
+Besides this primary objective it also has 2 secondary objectives,

 1. To consolidate available studies on low-cost private schools in South and West Asia so that future research can be based on easily identifiable relevant studies in one database that can be updated regularly.